2022: Futurity Now?

 Organizing the Future (Or: How to Demand a Million More Years?) (hosted by the Institute for Interdisciplinary Legal Studies - lucernaiuris, University of Lucerne and the Institute for International Law and the Humanities, University of Melbourne)

-Futurity Now? was organised by:
+The Futurity Now? workshop is organised by:

 - Institute for Interdisciplinary Legal Studies – lucernaiuris, University of Lucerne